postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors.md

 > Unused monitoring calls or blocks expire at the end of the billing period and do not roll over to the next month.

-### Monitor usage limits
+### Monitor activity limits

-You can find your account type's monthly usage limits by referring to your [usage overview](https://go.pstmn.io/postman-account-limits).

-> Postman maintains default limits on various team and user actions to ensure the overall performance and availability of monitoring.
+Postman maintains default limits on various team and user actions to ensure the overall performance and availability of monitoring.
+Postman will notify team admins by email if your team encounters these limits.
+In addition, team members will see an alert within the Postman app.

->
-> These include the following limits:
->
+Postman maintains the following monitoring limits per team:

-> * Maximum number of active and paused monitors per team = 300
+* Maximum number of active and paused monitors: 300
-> * Maximum parallel runs of multiple monitors = 500
+* Maximum parallel runs of all monitors: 500
-> * Maximum parallel runs of a single monitor = 200
+* Maximum parallel runs of a single monitor: 200

->
-> Postman will notify team admins via email if your team encounters these limits, as well as notify team members in the app.
->
-> For assistance regarding these limits and to request changes, contact the [Postman support team](https://support.postman.com/hc/en-us).
+> For assistance regarding these limits, contact the [Postman support team](https://support.postman.com/hc/en-us).

 ## Running collections in a monitor